bevyengine/bevy/working-release-notes/README.md

 However, **do not put multimedia content in this folder**.
 We want to avoid bloating the git repo for `bevyengine/bevy`, which can cause problems for contributors (and GitHub).
 Instead, drop them in your PR description and we'll collect them as we're finalizing the release notes.

-## Where to put your release notes

-Each major Bevy version (e.g. 0.12, or 2.0) will get its own set of release notes.
-The draft release notes are organized into a folder of the same name inside of `bevyengine/bevy/working-release-notes`.

-When we publish our first release candidate for a cycle, these notes are moved from `bevyengine/bevy`, and into `bevyengine/bevy-website`, where they will receive a final editing pass and any multimedia.

 ## Grouping content into release notes